chirpy2605/voron/V0/5015_Toolhead/v4_Old/README.md

 - Improved airflow through part cooling ducts

-- Increased the size of the part cooling duct exits
+- Doubled the size of the part cooling duct exits

+- Reduced toolhead height

+- Moved all hotend mounts to place the nozzle 2mm further forward to match the Mini AfterBurner - You will need to recalculate your Y limits to take advantage of this.
+The change should mean no loss of Y *unless* banging on the door is an issue

 - Added bridge cutter holes to front cowl mount points

 - Removed printed supports for the fan ducts as they are no longer needed with the current geometry

 - Fixed alignment issue with heat insert holes for the hotend/extruder mounts

-- Updated design

-- Added v0.2 compatibility